Virtual robots.txt

 Before you start

-In order to override a robots.txt file, you will need to validate the site you want to crawl.
-This lets us know you have permission to ignore the way the site is configured.
+In order to override a robots.txt file, you will need to validate ownership of the domain you plan to crawl.
+This lets Oncrawl know you have permission to ignore the way the site is configured.

-If you're not sure whether you've already validated your project or not, you can follow steps one and two below.
-If your project is already validated, we'll let you know on the project validation page.
+If you're not sure whether you've already validated your project or not, you can follow the steps below.

-3. Follow the steps to provide the information we need to validate your project.
+3. Click on Verify a domain.
+Follow the steps to provide the information we need to verify your domains.

 Enable virtual robots.txt

 1. At the top of the page, make sure the extra settings are shown.
-If the toggle button is gray, click "Show extra settings" to display them.
+If the toggle button is gray, click Extra settings to display them.

 Provide the content of the virtual robots.txt file